KunalSalunkhe12/Vanlife-a-van-renting-app/README.md

 -Protected Routes - if we want to protect a route we can use a Wrapper component which will check if the user is logged in or not and then render the component
--Navigate - used to navigate to a route programmatically/forcefully (can be used in protected routes) -redirect() - used to redirect to a route programmatically/forcefully inside a loader
+-Navigate - used to navigate to a route programmatically/forcefully (can be used in protected routes) -redirect() - used to redirect to a route programmatically/forcefully inside a loader -useNavigate() - returns navigate fn which can be used to navigate to a route programmatically/forcefully -we can use `replace` prop in navigate to replace the current route in the history stack for -we can also pass search params in redirect fn for eg: `redirect("/login?message=Please Login")` -Form component from react-router-dom is like normal javascript form where we do not need to manage the state of the form -action function - called when the form is submitted -we can add replace prop in form to replace the current route in the history stack -useActionData - use to get the data returned from the action function -useNavigation - used to get the navigation state, and other properties